mde-figu/ALGOL60/README.md

-# ALGOL60
+# FORTRAN90

-Studies of _The Organization of Computing Systems_ in ALGOL60
+Studies of _The Organization of Computing Systems_ in FORTRAN

+Interpreter: a60-0.22